AleksandarHaralanov/SafePets/README.md

 ## Contributing Code & Reporting Issues
 Consider helping SafePets become even more versatile and robust.

+Visit the [CONTRIBUTING](https://github.com/AleksandarHaralanov/SafePets/blob/master/.github/CONTRIBUTING.md) guide for details on how to get started and where to focus your efforts.

 For any issues with the plugin, or suggestions, please report them [here](https://github.com/AleksandarHaralanov/SafePets/issues).

 ---